d4nish1234/DataParsingService/README.md

 # Considerations

 - The API is really difficult to work with because even though the API can be mocked I constantly found myself getting "Access Denied" response from the vehicles API call.
-To mitigate this, we can use a sleep, but the con for that is it will take longer to debug and fix any issues that come as part of parsing.
-Parsing can also be done in increments of say 100 and know how much parsing was done, that is a workaround for running into "hitting too many API in short amount of time issue"
+To mitigate this, I put a delay of 200ms in between get vehicle type information.
+This could be sped up by understanding what the time to hit the API treshold for the downstream service is.
 - I used SQL lite to persist data, but ideally we should use an ORM database or a nosql db to persist data, which brings more options
 - Next steps:
     - Adding lint and prettier tools
     - For future services, devs can expand ParserService or create additional services for different actions
     - Xml to json can also be parsed using dynamic cycling.
 Meaning any xml would convert to json with transformations in between (using patterns)
-    - Caching is crutial for this project, since parsing can be huge, we can use something like Redis to perform caching
+    - Caching is crutial for this project, since parsing can be huge, we can use something like Redis to perform caching.
+We can also leverage existing database and expire the data after x amount of days.